DataDog/hiring-engineers/answers.md

 <img width="943" alt="Agent capture to API" src="https://user-images.githubusercontent.com/87458325/155801376-491cd4a9-1dcd-43f5-9528-662dacbb0447.PNG">

 # Collecting Metrics
-Assessing the health of your environment is an important feature to all information technology infrastructures.
+Assessing the health of your environment is an important feature to all infrastructures.
 With Datadog, you can further customize your Host Map with tags and create custom metrics based on the data that is most important to you and your organization.
 Whether it’s pulling information from your current database like mySQL or tracking the number of new users who have registered to your website, if it has a numerical value, Datadog can track it and help identify problems that arise.
-Datadog does this by ingesting the metric data and storing this as a data point with a value and timestamp.
+Datadog does this by ingesting the metric data and storing this as a data point with a "value and timestamp".
 Knowing exactly how to allocate your resources can help save your organization money and improve performance

 ## Adding Tags
 To simplify and filter queries or to find problems within your environment, Datadog allows you to configure tags to quickly identify the data you are parsing.
 Tags can be configured on the Agent configuration file by modifying the datadog.yaml file as seen below.
 This can also be configured through the Datadog UI, Datadog API or with DogStatsD.
+Tags aid in identifying specific information and help keep queries organized.

 <img width="602" alt="Adding Tags" src="https://user-images.githubusercontent.com/87458325/155813006-c8193297-8abb-4745-a38d-0ae3467e20ec.PNG">